Data Enrichment and Security: Two Use Cases for Application Logs

 Use Case 1 - Filling in the Blanks for Incomplete Logs

 Your team is reviewing application logs and discovers a user's footprint in there at an odd time of the day.
 If your data is automatically being enriched and connected between apps, your team can quickly reference that username against a central system to pull their name, role, privileges, and any additional information that is typically stored.
-They can then verify that this user was, in fact, a legitimate entry (perhaps that user is situated in a different office in a different timezone) rather than a malicious actor who broke in using stolen credentials.
+They can then verify that this user was, in fact, a legitimate entry (perhaps that user is situated in a different office in a different time-zone) rather than a malicious actor who broke in using stolen credentials.

 Use Case 2 - Providing Additional Context for Missed Threats